Peakboard/peakboard.github.io/content/_hub/Peakboard_Hub_on_premise/en-get-started.md

 ## Welcome to the Peakboard Hub on premise

 The Peakboard Hub on premise serves as your central platform for managing and monitoring Peakboard Boxes.
-Here you can customize settings and manage user credentials.
-You have the ability to monitor the health and utilization of boxes while accessing critical data to make informed decisions.
-The Hub also helps you ensure secure and efficient data communication between different devices and platforms.
+Here you can [customize settings](/hub/en-hub_boxmanagement.html) and [manage user credential](/hub/en-hub_usermanagement.html).
+You have the ability to monitor the health and utilization of Peakboard Boxes while accessing critical data to make informed decisions.
+The Peakboard Hub also helps you ensure secure and efficient data communication between different devices and platforms.

 ## The structure of Peakboard Hub on premise